laxminarayanan-art/Cognizancee/Task-6/README.md

 > :octocat:  "My favourite course was CAD"  :octocat:

-* In my first semester, I had a course called MEE and I learnt CAD under this course.I used AUTOCAD software to draw designs.That turned out to be my favourite course in that semester.
+* In my first semester, I had an MEE course, and I learned CAD under this course.
+I used AUTOCAD software to draw designs.
+That turned out to be my favorite course that semester.
-* So, as soon as I heard about the task the concept of making a landing page for CAD course came into my mind and that stood as a main motivation to create a landing page for CAD course.
+* So, as soon as I heard about the task the concept of making a landing page for the CAD course came into my mind and that stood as the main motivation to create a landing page for the CAD course.

 <hr>